Durham

 Manufacturer: Unk.

-Romaldkirk, Co, Durham See separate page.
+Romaldkirk, Co.
+Durham See separate page.

 sedgefield On the green at Sedgefield, Co.
 Durham.
 Photograph supplied by John Hurst - thanks, John.